fuzzylabs/edge-vision-power-estimation/README.md

 **Measure smarter, deploy greener:** A tool for inferring and optimising the power consumption of Convolutional Neural Networks (CNN's) on edge devices.

-EdgeProfiler helps you understand and minimise your model's power consumption and runtime without having to leave your development machine.
-This allows you to gauge your deployment environmental impact during or even before the training process to help you to make smarter training decisions.
+EdgeProfiler helps you to understand and minimise your model's power consumption and runtime, allowing you to gauge your deployment's environmental impact during the training process to help you to make smarter training decisions.

 ---

 **What's inside:**
-- **Inference:** Determine power consumption and runtime for different layers in a CNN model on an Nvidia Jetson edge device.
+- **Inference:** Determine power consumption and runtime for different layers in a CNN model on an Nvidia Jetson edge device using our custom models.
 - **Training:** Build your own power consumption and runtime models using DagsHub for data versioning, Scikit-Learn for model training and MLFlow for experiment tracking.
 - **Data Collection:** Record measurements of a model's power consumption and runtime storing all data versions in DagsHub.